DUNES RECONSTRUCTION

 AFTERWARDS

-The dune rehabilitation is a critical component of the threefold strategy for the Flamenco Beach Recovery project.
-Click on the text for more information on the Coastal Reforestation component and the Water Infrastructure recovery component.
+Dune rehabilitation forms a critical component of the threefold strategy for the Flamenco Beach Recovery Project.
+Click through for more information on the complementary Coastal Reforestation and Water Infrastructure recovery initiatives.

-Beside these planning studies, we produced project design in plans and details for construction of the "needle" deck platforms, wood bridges, bioretention beds, and re-planting for all phased areas of the site.
-The buildings have been reconstructed but the site recovery implementation is on hold until sufficient funds for construction are secured.
+Alongside these planning studies, we prepared detailed designs for the site, including “needle” deck platforms, wooden bridges, bioretention beds, and phased replanting strategies.
+While building reconstruction has been completed, site recovery remains on hold until sufficient construction funds are secured.

 All Photographs © Rossana Vaccarino Except Where Noted.